jorbDehmel/oak/README.md

 ## Overview

-`Oak` is a modern, `Rust`-adjacent programming language.
-It uses near-standard `Rust` typing, without any form of memory protections.
-It is analogous to `C++` with stronger macro support, modern typing, and integrated package management.
+`Oak` is a modern, compiled, low-level, statically-typed programming language.
+It uses `Rust`-like typing, without `Rust`'s lifetimes system.
+It is analogous to `C++` with stronger macro support, modern typing, compile-time syntax modification and integrated package management.
+It's like if `C` let you shape the language to your liking.
 It is named Oak because nature imagery is desperately needed in the mind of a programmer.
-If `C++` is backpacking in the wilderness and `Rust` is a hotel, Oak is an old camper in a campground; There's electricity and a toilet, but you still have to watch out for bears.
-Oak has no target purpose; I just needed a project.

-Oak is, as of now, a translated language; Oak code is translated via the `acorn` command (see later) into `C++`. `acorn` can also compile Oak into object code, or link it to create executables.
+Oak is, as of now, a translated language; Oak code is translated via the `acorn` command (see later) into `C++`. `acorn` can also compile `Oak` into object code, or link it to create executables.

-This file, and indeed this language, is written assuming that you are well-versed in `C++`, with a moderate knowledge of `Rust`.
-It is not for beginners.
+Oak has modifiable syntax (see the section on preprocessor rules), making it highly customizable and flexible in a way that no other mainstream languages are.
+It supports the creation of "dialects", which are `Oak` variants which use preprocessor rules to support independent syntactical structures.
+In this way, `Oak` provides a strong central core to many branches.

-The Oak programming language outlined here bears no relation nor resemblance to the Java prototype of the same name.
+The Oak programming language outlined here bears no relation nor resemblance to the Java prototype of the same name; I was not aware of it until significantly into development.

 ## Compilation, Installation, and Uninstallation